lertsoft/GPD_WIN4/README.md

 ## Troubleshooting

 - **USB A speeds are not as advertised** </br>
-  > If after testing your USB A port your speeds are not up to the standard of USB 3.2 and your device has speeds close to USB 2 than 3 then this could be a solution / workaround.
+   > If after testing your USB A port your speeds are not up to the standard of USB 3.2 and your device has speeds close to USB 2 than 3 then this could be a temporary solution / workaround.
 Thanks to **DesignGears** on Discord [Message Link](https://discord.com/channels/243411108940087297/950574522011119707/1086042020528787566) :)

   1. Connect a USB A to USB Hub.
 Test.
   2. If it didn't work check windows device manager, and USBDeview and see if the devices are there with the specified spec ie. USB 3.2